 Security!
-What Do You Mean? - From Concept to Thick Signifier - Jef Huysmans, Univ of Kent, European Journal of International Relations, Vol. 4, No. 2, 226-255 (1998) - Abstract: This article wants to draw attention to the question of the meaning of security.
+What Do You Mean? - From Concept to Thick Signifier - Jef Huysmans.
+Abstract: This article wants to draw attention to the question of the meaning of security.
 First, it differentiates three ways of dealing with the meaning of the noun, a definition, a conceptual analysis and a thick signifier approach, which focuses on the wider order of meaning which `security' articulates.
+Two things are claimed:

 family: History at the level of the signifier - Catherine Belsey.